Athira002/AI-To-Do-Manager/README.md

 ## 🔑 Notes for Reviewers (Recruiters / Interviewers)

--The app demonstrates React, state management, and API integration.
+The app demonstrates React, state management, and API integration.

--API key is intentionally excluded for security reasons.
+API key is intentionally excluded for security reasons.

--If you want to test the AI feature, simply add your own API key in .env.
+If you want to test the AI feature, simply add your own API key in .env.

--Without a key, the app still runs with all basic To-Do features.
+Without a key, the app still runs with all basic To-Do features.

 ## 🛠️ Tech Stack